 If it is not certain if the region is a seven digit or ten digit dialing region, the ten digit sequence will still work.

-To dial the seven digit sequence, dial only the local seven digit phone number.
+To dial the seven-digit sequence, dial only the local seven-digit phone number.

 |local phone number|

-Local calling (within a local calling area) – ten digit dialing (including to and from a mobile phone)
+Local calling (within a local calling area) – ten-digit dialing (including to and from a mobile phone)

 The ten digit dialing sequence is used to call to a phone number in the same local calling area when the region has more than one area codes representing the region.
-It can also be used when a neighbouring area code is within the local calling area.
+It can also be used when a neighboring area code is within the local calling area.

 |three digits||seven digits|

 To call to a different calling area, dial the trunk prefix ‘1’ (it also doubles as the international country code for countries in the NANP), followed by the area code, followed by the local phone number.

 |1||three digits||seven digits|

 |trunk prefix / country code||area code||local phone number|